 When finishing fourth became a game changer

-I was a Systems Trainee at Tata Steel, a company so uniquely employee-friendly and so uniquely an investor in employee development, they even had a 3-4 week Adventure Course baked into their training curriculum.
+I was a Systems Trainee at Tata Steel, a company so uniquely employee-friendly and so uniquely invested in employee development, they even had a 3-4 week Adventure Course baked into their training curriculum.
 The adventure course was a company-sponsored trip to the Himalayas – 3 days of rock climbing training followed by 2.5 weeks of trekking, a final day of dashing up a mountain with no rucksack, and capped with a day of whitewater rafting and a 5k race.

 Those weeks were the 3 best weeks of my single life.
-But this post is not about that.

 Fear can make you do stuff.

 A scratchy game or two of squash (while enjoyable) wasn’t going to help me, I concluded.
 So I started running.

 Slowly I built up some mileage.
 Pace was hard to find as wheezing was always around the corner.
 But the mental confidence was growing.